 Below are some advantages of Diversified Investments.

-- Sometimes the investments might not generate the returns as expected so in that case the diversified investment helps because through diversification one is not merely relying on one source for the generating the income and he is investing in diversified investments.
+- Sometimes the investments might not generate the returns as expected, so in that case, the diversified investment helps because through diversification, one is not merely relying on one source for generating the income, and he is investing in diversified investments.

-- When the investments are well diversified then lower maintenance will be required because care and attention are required to keep the investments performing well and if there is a risky venture than the huge amount of time will be required in watching the markets.
-A well-diversified portfolio is generally more stable and less exciting so once they are settled into a variety of class then they can be there for extended periods and does not require a lot of maintenance.
+- When the investments are well diversified, then lower maintenance will be required because care and attention are required to keep the investments performing well, and if there is a risky venture than a huge amount of time will be required in watching the markets.
+A well-diversified portfolio is generally more stable and less exciting, so once they are settled into a variety of class, then they can be there for extended periods and does not require a lot of maintenance.

 Disadvantages of the Diversified Investments